Geometric Bounds for Persistence: Background

 \subsection{Filling Radius}

 The filling radius is a key notion in metric geometry introduced by Gromov as a measure of largeness of a given closed manifold~\cite{gromov1983filling}.
-To fill a manifold $\M$ of dimension $n$, treated as a singular $n$-cycle, means to find an $(n+1)$-dimensional singular chain $\mathcal{D}$ with boundary $\M$, i.e. $\partial \mathcal{D}=\M$.
-The coefficients of singular homology should be specified, as we discuss below.
+To \emph{fill} a manifold $\M$ of dimension $n$, treated as a singular $n$-cycle, means to find an $(n+1)$-dimensional singular chain $\mathcal{D}$ with boundary $\M$, i.e. $\partial \mathcal{D}=\M$.
+In this case we will also be saying that the cycle $\M$ \emph{bounds}.
+The ambient space in which filling happens, as well as the coefficients of singular homology, should be specified, as we discuss below.

-\begin{defn} [{Gromov's filling radius, \cite{gromov1983filling}}] The filling radius $\rho(\M)$ of a closed $n$-dimensional Riemannian manifold $\M$ is the infimal number $R > 0$ such that $\M$ can be filled inside of the $R$-neighborhood $\N_R(\kappa(\M))$ of its Kuratowski image in $L^\infty(\M)$. \end{defn}
+\begin{defn} [{Gromov's Filling Radius, \cite{gromov1983filling}}] The filling radius $\rho(\M)$ of a closed $n$-dimensional Riemannian manifold $\M$ is the infimal number $R > 0$ such that $\M$ can be filled inside of the $R$-neighborhood of its Kuratowski image in $L^\infty(\M)$. \end{defn}

-In this definition, the most common convention is to use $\Z$-coefficients if $\M$ is oriented, and $\Z_2$-coefficients if $\M$ is not oriented.
-However, the usual persistence homology is well defined\footnote{See, however, \cite{patel2018generalized}.} only over fields, so we stick to $\mathbb{Z}_2$-coefficients.
-We note that all homology coefficients in the statements below are $\mathbb{Z}_2$, unless otherwise stated.
+\begin{rmk}[Coefficients] This definition makes sense with any homology coefficients.
+Some common choices include $\Z$-coefficients if $\M$ is oriented, $\Z_2$-coefficients if $\M$ is not oriented, and $\mathbb{Q}$-coefficients in some contexts where torsion is a problem.
+However, the usual persistence homology is well-defined only over fields,\footnote{See, however, \cite{patel2018generalized}.} so in the rest of the paper we implicitly assume that an arbitrary choice of a field is made (e.g., $\mathbb{Z}_2$), and that all filling radii and all persistence features are considered over this field.
+All of our results hold for any field and, for this reason, the field is omitted from the notation. \end{rmk}

-Before Gromov, a different type of filling radius notion was discussed for submanifolds (or more generally, cycles) in $\R^N$ in geometric analysis, especially in the context of isoperimetric problem~\cite{bombieri1983gehring,federer1960normal, michael1973sobolev}.
+Before Gromov, a different type of filling radius notion was discussed for submanifolds (or more generally, cycles) in $\R^N$ in geometric analysis, especially in the context of the isoperimetric problem~\cite{federer1960normal, michael1973sobolev,bombieri1983gehring}.
 We summarize both types of filling radii in the following definition, adapting it to the context of persistence.